andraugust/andraugust.github.io/index.md

 ## [Notes on Statistical Thermodynamics](thermo-1.html)

 <p style="opacity:0.5">12/2024</p>
-On the emergence of thermodynamics from molecular interactions.
+On the emergence of thermodynamics from the microscopic motion of individual molecules.

 ## [Quantum Mechanics Part III: Joint Systems & Entanglement](quantum-3.html)